 The capabilities of the MMT-9 system allow to record the faintest meteors in optical range - down to 9th magnitude.
 Most meteors in the Database have apparent magnitude of 5-6.
-It is several magnitudes fainter than EDMOND, SonotaCo and NFC Databases have (Figure 1a).
+It is several magnitudes fainter than EDMOND, SonotaCo and NFC Databases have (Fig. 1a).

 Most meteors are observed in white light (the brightness is then calibrated to V magnitude), some are observed in Johnson-Cousins B, V and R photometric filters simultaneously.
 For such events, their colors are derived automatically [2].
-[3] presented the results of BVR observations of several meteor showers and sporadic meteors carried out with the Mini-MegaTORTORA system.
+Usanin et al. [3] presented the results of BVR observations of several meteor showers and sporadic meteors carried out with the Mini-MegaTORTORA system.

 Additionally, it is possible to perform a statistical analysis of the activity of meteor showers with the distribution of meteor tracks in the sky observed with the MMT-9 system.
 We calculate statistical radiants for all meteors recorded during one night.
 They are determined as intersections of 90 degrees arcs of great circles along which the paths of the meteors are seen.
 Areas with side of 2 degrees on the celestial sphere with intersections are marked.
-Those areas which have more intersections have higher indexes (Figure 1b).
-After that we can compare statistical radiants distribution with meteor shower radiants in catalogue of IAU Meteor Data Center [4, 5, 6, 7, 8].
+Those areas which have more